ZidPlan/zid/README.md

   * Generate all bits using a secure random generator.
   * Generate as many bits as you like.
-  * Describe the Zid by appending the number of bits, for example Zid128 means 128 bits.
+  * Describe the Zid by appending the number of bits, for example Zid-128 means 128 bits.
-  * Any Zid string representation is always all hexadecimal, all lowecase.
-This means digits 0-9 and lowercase a-f.
+  * A Zid string representation is all hexadecimal, all lowercase, using digits 0-9 and lowercase a-f.

 See below for a comparison of Zid and UUID.